Quansight-Labs/ndindex/docs/indexing-guide/slices.md

    --> $a_0 + a_1x + a_2x^2 + \cdots$.
 Then we can represent the coefficients
    $a_0, a_1, a_2, \ldots$ in a list `[a0, a1, a2, ...]`.
 Since a polynomial
-   naturally has a 0th coefficient, it makes sense to index the list starting at 0 (and even then, one must still be careful about off-by-one errors, e.g., a degree-$n$ polynomial has $n+1$ coefficients).
+   naturally has a 0th coefficient, it makes sense to index the list starting at 0 (though even then, one must still be careful about off-by-one errors, e.g., a degree-$n$ polynomial has $n+1$ coefficients).

    If this seems like absurd idea, note that this is how Fortran works (see